JamesHagerty1/Description-Image-BERT/README.md

 <img src="/attention_plots/attn_plot.png" width="1500">

-### TBD / Thoughts
+### Plans / Thoughts
 May run this on a modified version of the CIFAR-100 dataset (but with better image descriptions).
-The inspiration for this BERT is that all information can be thought of as an interconnected whole / graph.
+The inspiration for this BERT is that all information can be thought of as an interconnected whole / graph - and that we pay more attention to some information over the rest.
 Maybe the brain is like this in some way.
 (Hence why verbal tokens and image tokens belong to the same sequence on which self-attention is performed.)